CD4017BE/CD4017BE_lib/README.md

 ```
 You can define `mc_version=1.16.5` and `lib_version=...` in your `gradle.properties`.

 Note: GitHub packages requires credentials to download files.
-You can set them as environment variables when running gradle with
+You can set them either as environment variables for running gradle or supply them as project variable arguments to the gradle command: `gradlew -Pgpr.user=USER -Pgpr.key=KEY ...`
-`env USERNAME=user PASSWORD=key gradlew ...` under Unix or
-`set "USERNAME=user" & set "PASSWORD=key" & gradlew ...` under Windows.
-`user` is your Github account name and `key` should be an [access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) created for that account with read access to GitHub packages.
+`USER` is your Github account name and `KEY` should be an [access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) created for that account with read access to GitHub packages.

 ## Project setup for MC 1.16.5
 For tinkering with the library code itself.